AnnaLindeberg/AOC22/README.md

 More or less the same here: I have clearer memories from later days in the calender previous years where the trickyness has been higher, so I was already planning ahead thinking of interval graph algorithms while solving the first task in the absolute simplest way possible.
 Turns out an extra `if-elif`-clause was enough...

 ## Day 5: Supply Stacks
 I vaguely suspected the second task from the first one, and modifying the code to slice lists instead of popping and appending is easy enough.
-Forgot to deepcopy and just copied when solving part 2, as always...
-Now I'll write something to read the start config, since I just hand-parsed it into list of lists at first.
+Forgot to deepcopy and just copied when solving part 2, though... ~~Now I'll write something to read the start config, since I just hand-parsed it into list of lists at first.~~ I've now strangled the first lines of the input file to be read, rather than parsed manually.
+Why?
+No idea, I don't even think I learnt anything.
+Perhaps satisfactory, though.

-## Day 5: